fabien-gigante/DecoratedShulkerBoxesMod/README.md

 PS : The mod also includes a small unrelated easter egg to be discovered.
 Will you be able to find it ?

+# Experimental: Hopper Pipes

+Hopper's outputs can be extended using *Hopper Pipes*.

+Arange a copper ingot, an iron ingot and a copper ingot vertically to craft a pipe.

 <a href="https://fabricmc.net/"><img src="https://cdn.discordapp.com/attachments/705864145169416313/969720133998239794/fabric_supported.png" alt="Supported on Fabric" width="200"></a>